Starbucks has taught us all that there is more than one type of coffee. But it’s still a linguistic minefield out there. Especially in Vienna.

 Einspänner

-An espresso topped with whipped cream (Schlagobers).
+An espresso topped with whipped cream (Schlagobers) and usually served in a glass.
 This one has a lovely etymological background.

 The word refers to a carriage driving system which requires just one hand, leaving the other free for holding a coffee.
 Allegedly, the cream kept the drink insulated long enough for the driver to enjoy it warm in the cold.